ovh/docs/pages/platform/kubernetes-k8s/encrypt-secret-with-kubeseal/guide.en-gb.md

 ## Instructions

-### Install Sealed Secret CLI
+### Install kubeseal CLI

-The `kubeseal` utility uses asymmetric crypto to encrypt secrets that only the controller can decrypt.
+The `kubeseal` utility uses asymmetric cryptography to encrypt secrets that only the controller can decrypt.

-With kubeseal CLI you can also specify a key certificate for sealing secrets.
+With kubeseal CLI you can specify a key certificate for sealing secrets.

 In order to install the CLI, [follow the instructions](https://github.com/bitnami-labs/sealed-secrets#installation) depending on your OS.